-Ongoing Research Support
+D. Research Support

-Expansion of STEM Doctoral Education at Marshall University Green (PI) 01/01/2013 - 12/31/2016 West Virginia Higher Education Policy Commission
+Expansion of STEM Doctoral Education at Marshall University West Virginia Higher Education Policy Commission 01/01/2013 - 12/31/2016 \$200,000/year direct costs PI - Manage grant and determine budget priorities each year.

 The overall goal of this project is to help Marshall University recruit and support outstanding graduate students in STEM fields.
+To do this, the following goals were proposed.